The Old Gods Tarot

 The Minor Arcana

 The Knives / Blades suit (Air) shows skies and mountains, Batons / Staves have fiery, hot colours, and Coins may well be called Stones or Denari – Stones somehow doesn’t do it, but Coins doesn’t either.
 So I’m still thinking about it.
-The convention in tarot now is that Knives (Swords) are connected with air, the mind and intellect; determination, the ability to visualise abstract concepts, while Staves (Wands) have been linked with fire, and thus creativity, passion, intuition, inner vision.
+The convention in tarot now is that Knives (Swords) are connected with air, the mind and intellect; determination, the ability to visualise abstract concepts, while Staves (Batons) have been linked with fire, and thus creativity, passion, intuition, inner vision.
 The Stones Suit is connected with the earth element, grounded, practical, down-to-earth, elemental.
 The Cups suit has come to symbolise all the emotions of the psyche, empathy, and self-awareness.
-My Intuitive Tarot linked Fire with Swords and Air with Wands, and the face cards worked really well that way (in earlier times, the suits were not fixed as we have them, and other tarot masters have also used Swords-Fire, Wands-Air.
-But I’ll probably use the usual system, as shown above).